300: No Such Thing As Swimming In The Sky

 Yeah.

-You know, there's a Guinness World record.
+You know there's a Guinness World record.

+It's the latest that I'd read.
 Possibly it's changed, but for the longest eyesight, for longest human being able to spot something, the biggest distance.

 But wait a minute, I can see stars which are billions of light years away.